gunnargrosch/mastodon-lists/README.md

 A GitHub Actions workflow will create a zip file with all the `csv` files in it.
 This zip file also contains a concatenated, sorted, and deduplicated `aws-all.csv` file of all other `csv` files.
 To download this artifact go to the GitHub Actions section, click on the latest workflow run, and download the `AWS-Mastodon-Lists` artifact file from it.
-Alternatively clone the repository or download individual files.
+You can also clone the repository or download individual files.

 1. In Mastodon web ui, navigate to `Preferences` > `Import and export` > `Import`.
 1. Select `Following list` in the `Import type` dropdown menu.